"I only eat apples on Sundays..."

 “Kate.
 See, um … there’s something I have to get off my chest.
 I have anorexia.”

 We’d spent the day watching her two-year-old cousin play with dolls.
 I’d been trying for hours to craft my confession.
 That same sentence, confessing my anorexia, had bounced around inside my brain as if it were trying out all the buttons to find the one connected to the mouth.
-I went to the bathroom twice and told the mirror, sounding out the words: “I had an eating disorder.”
+I went to the bathroom twice and told the mirror, sounding out the words: “I have an eating disorder.”

 So when it finally came out.
 I was shocked.
 I looked into Kate’s eyes.
 They were steady.